alamoWEB/react-native-web-mapview/README.md

 ### Additional
-If you're using `react-google-maps` lib for iOS/Android an want to support Web without needing to add a condition to switch between the libs, add this alias to your `webpack.config.js`:
+If you're using `react-google-maps` lib for iOS/Android and wanting to support Web without needing to add a condition to switch between the libs, add this alias to your `webpack.config.js`:

 ```js
 const createExpoWebpackConfigAsync = require('@expo/webpack-config');